discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

   - 2
   - 1
   - 2
-date: 2022-04-21T07:52:00.922Z
+date: 2022-04-21T17:49:43.427Z
 ---
 <Warning>

 This build is very common in PuGs.
-It is part of a composition called PuG Meta.
-More info about this composition can be found [here](/guides/meta-explained).
+It is currently the best heal build to use in PuGs.
+More info about this can be found [here](/guides/meta-explained).
 This build provides a high amount of boons and a lot of safety to the group via its healing.
 It therefore shines most in less experienced groups as well as when you have bad instabilities.

 </Warning>